sudoku.coffee

 ui.removeUserValuesClass

-$('button#clear_table').click ->
+$('#demo').click ->

 ui.clearTable()

-$('button#import_puzzle').click ->
+$('#clear_table').click ->

 ui.clearTable()

-puzzleString = prompt("Enter a puzzle string:");
+puzzleString = prompt("Enter a puzzle string:")

 table = new SudokuGrid()